MontrealAI/AGI-Alpha-Node-v0/README.md

 </p>

 > **AGI Alpha Node v0** metabolizes heterogeneous agentic labor into verifiable α‑Work Units (α‑WU) and Synthetic Labor Units (SLU), rebalances the Global Synthetic Labor Index (GSLI), exposes audited read‑only REST telemetry, and routes the `$AGIALPHA` treasury (token: `0xa61a3b3a130a9c20768eebf97e21515a6046a1fa`, 18 decimals) under complete owner command.
 Every dial can be paused, rerouted, or retuned without redeploying, delivering a production-grade intelligence core built to bend markets.
+> New for this sprint: a React/Vite single-page dashboard (Index | Providers | Telemetry Debug), live GSLI and SLU charts backed by `/index/history` and `/providers/*/scores`, and a telemetry stream reader at `/telemetry/task-runs` that keeps ingest visibility tight while remaining API-key gated for operators.

 ## Executive flash